canvas-medical/documentation/collections/_sdk/canvas_cli.md

 **Arguments**:

-- `PACKAGE`: Path to a dir containing the python package to install [required]
+- `PACKAGE`: Path to a dir containing the plugin to install [required]

 **Options**: